Daniel Libeskind | The Jewish Museum Berlin – part 1

 The Jewish Museum Berlin by Daniel Libeskind – Part 1

-In 1988, when the West Berlin Senate announced a competition for the “Extension of the Berlin Museum with a Jewish Museum Department”, the intention was to expand the old museum that was dedicated to the history of the city, and also create a space for a proper Jewish museum.
-At that time, Germany was still divided into two nations, and almost no museums in Germany were dedicated to the history of the German Jewish after the forced closure of the Jewish museum in Oranienburger Straße in 1938, other than the small exhibition section already present in the Berlin Museum.
+In 1988, when the West Berlin Senate announced a competition for the “Extension of the Berlin Museum with a Jewish Museum Department”, the intention was to expand the old museum that was dedicated to the history of the city and also create a space for a proper Jewish museum.
+At that time, Germany was still divided into two nations, and almost no museums in Germany were dedicated to the history of the German Jewish after the forced closure of the Jewish Museum in Oranienburger Straße in 1938, other than the small exhibition section already present in the Berlin Museum.

 The original idea was to expand the complex with an addition adjacent to the baroque palace of the Kollegienhaus.
-This addition would conform to the established cautious concept of an “integration” between the Berlin Museum, which would claim two thirds of the space, and the Jewish Museum, which would be allocated about a third of the exhibition floor area.
+This addition would conform to the established cautious concept of an “integration” between the Berlin Museum, which would claim two-thirds of the space, and the Jewish Museum, which would be allocated about a third of the exhibition floor area.

 In April 1989, the winning project was selected, a design by Daniel Libeskind.
 The proposal, quite different from all the other 165 entries, gave rise to a fundamental change of perspective.

-The project by Libeskind, profoundly inspired by Judaism and envisaging a fundamental role for the repercussions of the Holocaust, proved the inadequacy of that “integrative concept” and opened the door to the creation of the current, completely independent, Jewish Museum, dedicated to the 2000-year long history of the Jews in German-speaking countries.
+The project by Libeskind, profoundly inspired by Judaism and envisaging a fundamental role in the repercussions of the Holocaust, proved the inadequacy of that “integrative concept” and opened the door to the creation of the current, completely independent, Jewish Museum, dedicated to the 2000-year long history of the Jews in German-speaking countries.

 An early sketch for Jewish Museum Berlin, image courtesy of Studio Daniel Libeskind

-top: the Kollegienhaus and the new building, © JBitterBredt
+Top: the Kollegienhaus and the new building, © JBitterBredt

-bottom: Image © Jüdisches Museum Berlin, Foto: Jens Ziehe
+Bottom: Image © Jüdisches Museum Berlin, Foto: Jens Ziehe

 “Between the Lines”